newrelic/newrelic-salesforce-exporter/README.md

 	- **token_url**: The salesforce url to authenticate and obtain an *oauth access_token* and *sfdc_instance_url* for further queries
 	- **auth**: (optional) Provide the oauth application credentials to use for authentication.
 See [Authentication](#authentication) section below.
 	- **auth_env_prefix**: (optional) Adds a prefix to the environment variables used to obtain [authentication](#authentication) credentials.
 	- **cache_enabled**: True or False.
 If True, you must provide a redis server to cache all log file ids and message ids processed by this application.
-This allows the application to perform log message deduplication so that previously processed logs are skipped
+This allows the application to perform log message deduplication so that previously processed logs are skipped.
 	- **redis**: (optional).
 Required only when cache_enabled is True.
-See [Redis](#redis) section below
+See [Redis](#redis) section below.
 	- **date_field**: The date to use in salesforce query for fetching event log files.
 It can be *LogDate* or *CreatedDate*.
-See note below regarding best practice on setting this field
+See note below regarding best practice on setting this field.
 	- **generation_interval**: The frequency at which salesforce is configured to generate log files.
-It can be "Hourly" or "Daily"
+It can be "Hourly" or "Daily".
 	- **time_lag_minutes**: A time lag to use when this application queries salesforce for event log files.
-See note below regarding best practice on setting this field
+See note below regarding best practice on setting this field.

 	**Note about cache_enabled, date_field and time_lag_minutes arguments**